Rectified strong core in Shapley-Scarf housing markets with indifferences: Proof of Proposition

 \begin{proof}[Proof of Claim \ref{claim:3}]

-For any $ k\ge 0 $, let $ (Y_1,Y_2,\ldots,Y_K) $ denote the order of cycles that are generated before $j^*$ becomes satisfied and that involve an agent from $ C^k $, where each $ Y_k $ represents the set of agents involved in the corresponding cycle.
+In GTTC, let $ (Y_1,Y_2,\ldots,Y_K) $ denote the order of cycles that are generated before $j^*$ becomes satisfied and that involve an agent from $ C $.
+Here $ Y_k $ denotes the set of agents involved in the corresponding cycle.
 If several cycles are generated in the same step, their relative ranking is arbitrary in the order.
-Without loss of generality, we represent the first cycle $ Y_1 $ by